5 Top Tips for Creating Business Card Designs

 It is not that they are trying to make boring business card designs that do not work.

 It is just that they do not know the secret ingredients to a successful business card.

 What secret ingredients, you ask?

-Here five top tips for creating a business card design that is a success with your clients.
+Here are five top tips for creating business card designs that are a success with your clients.

 1 – Colour

-The colour is one of the biggest assets of any business card.
+The colour is one of the biggest assets when creating business card designs that stand out.

 In fact, brightly coloured cards are ten times more successful than plain, white ones.

 Why is colour so effective?

 First of all, the colour makes your card pop.